Curriculum & Instruction—Christian School

 EDUC 500 Online Orientation (0) This course is designed to acquaint learners with the technologies and resources needed to successfully complete their online course(s)/program.

 EFND 534 Assessment & Evaluation Techniques (3) Using the principles of educational measurement, construct and interpret valid assessments using a variety of formats in order to measure student attainment of essential skills in a standards-based environment.
 Develop the ability to analyze assessment data to make decisions about how to improve instruction and evaluate and improve student performance.
 Emphasis will be placed on the design of “alternative” and traditional assessment instruments.

-EFND 598 Professional Project (variable 1-5) Before the awarding of a degree, successfully complete a culminating experience.
+EFND 598 Professional Project (1-5) Before the awarding of a degree, successfully complete a culminating experience.
 For most, the project will consist of providing evidence, in the form of a portfolio, that critical program competencies have been met.
 Cross-listed with EFND 698.

 UNIV LIB Information Research & Resources (0) Teaches basic competencies in the use of computer and related information technology research and resources, including use of the library.
 Enroll in the course in the first semester.
 Required for graduation.
 Pass/No Pass.